๐Ÿ“ŠAP Statistics

 Why This Matters

-Correlation is one of the most powerful tools you'll use in AP Statistics—it's the gateway to understanding how two quantitative variables relate to each other.
-When you're analyzing bivariate data, the correlation coefficient rr tells you both the direction (positive or negative) and strength (weak, moderate, or strong) of a linear relationship.
-This concept connects directly to scatterplot interpretation, least-squares regression, residual analysis, and the coefficient of determination r2r^2—all of which are heavily tested on the AP exam.
+Correlation is one of the most useful tools in AP Statistics for understanding how two quantitative variables relate to each other.
+The correlation coefficient rr tells you both the direction (positive or negative) and strength (weak, moderate, or strong) of a linear relationship.
+This concept connects directly to scatterplot interpretation, least-squares regression, residual analysis, and the coefficient of determination r2r^2, all of which are heavily tested on the AP exam.

 The Pearson Correlation Coefficient: Your Primary Tool